kevinsullivan/cs-dm/notes/logic-and-code.rst

 specification* of the desired relationship between *x* and *y* that a program for computing square roots must compute.
-What we don't have, however, is a step-by-step *procedure* for computing this relation by finding a satisfactory value of *y* given any *x*).
+What we don't have, however, is a step-by-step *procedure* for computing this relation by finding a satisfactory value of *y* given any *x*.
 You can't just run a specification written in the language of mathematical logic.

 The solution is to shift from a specification to an implementation
-language: from mathematical logic as a specification language to an imperative programming language in which we can write code that runs.
-And in this implementation language, we must then craft a step-by-step procedures that when evaluted actually computes the results we seek.
+language: from mathematical logic to an imperative language in which we can write code that runs.
+And in this implementation language, we then craft a step-by-step procedure that, when evaluted, computes the results we seek.

 Here's an example of a program in the imperative language, Python, for computing positive square roots of non-negative numbers using Newton's